deepvk18/Cloud-Wallet/README.md

 ### How it works?

-1. You partially sign the transaction from the frontend (as it does not have the Private Key) and send it to the backend.
+1. You create the transaction from the frontend (as it does not have the Private Key) and send it to the backend.
-2. The backend retrieves the private key from database and signs the remaining transaction.
+2. The backend retrieves the private key from database and signs the transaction.

 (Currently the amount and address is hardcoded for testing purposes).